 Seeing people around you getting pregnant.
 Having their second or third baby.
 Growing their families.
 Not giving a second thought to what infertility feels like.
 Laughing about getting pregnant the first month they tried.
 There can be so many triggers out there.

-If you're feeling jealous and envious of 'fertiles', it's okay to feel whatever you are feeling.
+If you're dealing with infertility and feeling jealous of pregnant friends, it's okay to feel whatever you are feeling.

 A bit of jealousy goes to show the strength of what you want.
 It's living proof of your hopes and dreams and everything you long for.